ThomasLengeling/Cinder-Examples/README.md

 ===============

-Set of samples for Cinder
+Set of samples for Cinder 0.8.5

 http://libcinder.org/

+--MultiWindowParam, a multi window example with a GUI